Sunday, September 28, 2008

 The Body Shop: Super Volume Mascara

 My product savvy sis loves mascara and informed me that The Body Shop had a good, affordable product.
-Sin
+Since she is “the connoisseur of beauty products”, I trusted her judgment and went out to buy it.

 I wore it a few times and I liked the way it looked.
 My eyes stood out and I didn’t need to put a lot of product on for it to be noticeable.
-Since I have short, thin lashes, I looove anything to that gives them an extra boost
+Since I have short, thin lashes, I looove anything to that gives them an extra boost.
+The Super Volume Mascara definitely delivered on their promise.

 Urban Decay: Big Fatty

-me like Big Fatty, I expect a lot from this mascara.
+With a name like Big Fatty, I expect a lot from this mascara.
 I expect long, flirty, whimsical lashes that will capture any suitor’s eye.
 Okay, perhaps they can’t do all that, but I do anticipate having super long lashes.

-rance.
+I wore it one day to work and it didn’t really have a dramatic appearance.
 It looked like I was wearing my everyday mascara, not anything special.
 I wore it a few more times and applied tons of product to my lil lashes, just to give it one more chance.
 It still looked just okay.

 This mascara is fine, but promising big fat lashes and not delivering—not good!